 Kamela is a life-long native of Montana who developed a love for learning in a variety of different school settings.
 Educated in Christian schools and public schools alike, Kamela embraced the rewards and challenges of homeschooling her three daughters and is committed to teaching a new generation a love for and excellence in imparting the word in all its forms.
 She received her B.A. in English and Theatre along with her teaching certification in grades 6-12 from Montana State University in 2000.
 After a year of teaching sixth grade at Heritage Christian School (HCS) in Bozeman, MT, she worked with the school to develop and launch its high school program in 2003.
 She then returned to the classroom taking her original sixth graders through their years of English studies until they graduated in 2007.
 In addition to English studies, she has taught pre-Algebra, Biblical Studies, and produced and directed multiple theatrical productions for HCS and the Bozeman community.
-After six years at home with her young children, Kamela is privileged to return to the classroom alongside of them teaching and instructing in wisdom and virtue.
+Kamela is privileged to be in the classroom, teaching and instructing in wisdom and virtue.

 Tara Bailey - Fourth grade